Free SEO Tools Every Small Business Actually Needs

 If you're a landscaper, Trends shows you exactly when "lawn care" searches spike.
 Plan your content calendar around it.

-Here's the honest limitation: free tools identify problems.
+Here's the honest part: free tools identify problems.
 They don't solve them.

 You can find that your site has 47 broken links.
 Fixing them is still work.